GeoEra-GIP/WP4-Semantics/Keyword Thesaurus/README.md

 Initially the Keyword Thesaurus is already available in 4 languages.
 In some cases, no translation was carried out.
 Especially for abbreviations in international context.

 **3) All previous changes included:**
 The Keyword Thesaurus now contains all modifications as described under v1.1 above.

+**4) All concepts under a single concept scheme:**
+Now all concepts are modelled under a single concepts scheme "keyword".
+Search categories are properties (dbPedia/category attributes) of almost each concept.